jexxa-projects/JexxaTutorials/BookStore/README.md

     *   `Book` uses an `ISBN13` object

 *   `Repositroy` when defining any interface within the application core ensure that you use the domain language for all methods.
 Resist the temptation to use the language of the used technology stack that you use to implement this interface.

+## 2. Sending DomainEvents
+When sending DomainEvents we should distinguish between two separate scenarios.
+*   `DomainEvent`: Used to inform the application core that something happened which is then typically handled by an `ApplicationService` or a `DomainEventService`.
+*   `IntegrationEvent`: Used to inform other contexts that something happened.
+These events are typically forwarded by an `InfrastructureService`.

+Within the DDD community, there are essentially three different approaches on how to implement sending DomainEvents.
+An overview and discussion of these approaches can be found [here](http://www.kamilgrzybek.com/design/how-to-publish-and-handle-domain-events/).

+Jexxa itself supports all of these approaches.
+In these tutorials the approach with static methods is used, because it is also used in the book and described in great detail.
+It therefore forms a very good basis for the initial implementation of a DDD application, from which teams can then work out for their own approach.

-## 2. Implement the infrastructure
+## 3. Implement the infrastructure

-Implementation of `IDomainEventPublisher` just prints the `DomainEvent` to the console.
+Implementation of `DomainEventSender` just prints the `DomainEvent` to the console.
 So we can just use the implementation from tutorial `TimeService`.

 ### Implement the repository
 When using Jexxa's `RepositoryManager` implementing a repository is just a mapping to the `IRepository` interface which provides typical CRUD operations.